 What is an Extended Car Warranty?

-A car warranty, also known as a vehicle service contract, is a contract between you and a company, which can often be your car’s dealer or manufacturer, covering repairs within a specific period or mileage.
+A car warranty, also known as a vehicle service contract, is a contract between you and a company, often your car’s dealer or manufacturer, covering repairs within a specific period or mileage.

-Once your current warranty coverage expires, most opt for an extended warranty to provide coverage for repairs and replacements required beyond the initial manufacturer’s warranty.
+Once your current warranty coverage expires, most opt for an extended warranty to cover repairs and replacements required beyond the initial manufacturer’s warranty.

 What is a Vehicle Service Contract?

 Like mechanical breakdown coverage (MBI) or an extended car warranty, a vehicle service contract (VSC) provides coverage for car repairs and sometimes maintenance.

 These are administered by third-party providers like Endurance or sometimes by your local dealership.
 Still, it’s important to note that some are the direct administrators of most plans, while others are not.